danielepr0/robomigration/README.md

 ## Migration tool for Roboquest saves from Game Pass to Steam

-## **BACK UP YOUR STEAM SAVE FILES IF YOU ALREADY HAVE THEM, It WILL delete the save files on Steam**
+## **BACK UP YOUR SAVE FILES AND YOUR STEAM SAVE FILES IF YOU ALREADY HAVE THEM, It WILL OVERWRITE the save files on Steam**
 *I am not responsible for data loss even if SUPER unlikely*

 ## Prerequisites (same as Sotumney's guide, link at the bottom)